hashicorp/nomad/website/source/docs/concepts/tokens.html.md

 page_title: "Tokens"
 sidebar_current: "docs-concepts-tokens"
 description: |-
-  Tokens are a core authentication method in Vault.
+  Tokens are a core authentication method in Nomad.
 Child tokens, token-based revocation, and more.
 ---

 # Tokens

-Tokens are the core method for _authentication_ within Vault.
+Tokens are the core method for _authentication_ within Nomad.
 Tokens can be used directly or [authentication backends](/docs/concepts/auth.html) can be used to dynamically generate tokens based on external identities.

 If you've gone through the getting started guide, you probably noticed that `vault server -dev` (or `vault init` for a non-dev server) outputs an initial "root token."
-This is the first method of authentication for Vault.
+This is the first method of authentication for Nomad.
 It is also the only authentication backend that cannot be disabled.

 As stated in the [authentication concepts](/docs/concepts/auth.html),